vtothe2ndpower/pokemon-dream-team/README.md

 *Objectives*

-* Add Message Template for Home and NotFound components*
-* Style Home and NotFound components*
 * Make Random Generator - Filter By Generation *
 * Make Responsive for All Screen Sizes *
 * Finalize README.md *